slaven-s/splunk-sccm/README.md

 * Number of times the query was run (count)
 * Average run time for the query (Avg_Time)
 * Maximum run time for the query (Max_Time)
-* Total Time spent running the query over the total number of runs.
-(Total_Time, expressed as the calculation of: duration * count)
+* Total Time spent running the query over the total number of runs (Total_Time, expressed as the calculation of: duration * count)